 The Lakeland Terrier is generally a healthy breed, but may develop some health conditions, such as:

-You can minimize serious health concerns in a Lakeland Terrier by purchasing her from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.
+You can minimize serious health concerns in a Lakeland Terrier by purchasing him from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

 Lakeland Terriers may excel at agility and other dog sports.
 They've got plenty of stamina to race around the course, and their competitive nature may be satisfied by the activity.
 They may also enjoy advanced tricks or rally obedience—the key is to make it fun for this lively breed.